realityforge/gelf4j/README.md

 How to use GELF4j
 -----------------

 To integrate into a logging framework simply drop the jar into your classpath and configure the logging framework to use it.
+The jars are available form the github projects downloads.
+The "-all" artifact includes all the required dependencies.
+At some point i the future the libraries mayt attempt to be placed in maven central.

 The following examples demonstrate it's use in various frameworks.

 JDK Logging
 -----------